 Thursday - Literature

 We've talked about the importance of books, parts of books, how they are made, the proper way of handling them and are working on our own books individually and as a class.
-Park Avenue Campus visits Story Time at the library while the Jeremy Ranch Campus group enjoys the bookmobile each week which helps to foster a life-long love for books and learning.
+The bookmobile visits the school every other week which helps to foster a life-long love for books and learning.

 You can help at home by being a good role model and showing your child how much you enjoy reading.
 Reading aloud on a daily basis is important for your child's development of language skills.
 If you've gotten bored silly of Disney and Sesame Street, try choosing a book you enjoyed as a child that may seem a little over your child's head.
 As your child gets used to more words and fewer pictures you may be surprised at the level of books you can enjoy together.
 Try the original Winnie-the-Pooh and Mary Poppins books or just a few pages at a time of Chronicles of Narnia, Charlotte's Web, The Secret Garden, Trumpet of the Swan, Stewart Little or The Little Princess.
 Older siblings will enjoy hearing these as well.